google/zetasql/docs/functions-and-operators.md

 **Example**

-The following query illustrates the diffence between `geog1`, a larger polygon `POLYGON((0 0, 10 0, 10 10, 0 0))` and `geog1`, a smaller polygon
+The following query illustrates the difference between `geog1`, a larger polygon `POLYGON((0 0, 10 0, 10 10, 0 0))` and `geog1`, a smaller polygon
 `POLYGON((4 2, 6 2, 8 6, 4 2))` that intersects with `geog1`.
 The result is
 `geog1` with a hole where `geog2` intersects with it.